How Can Practitioners Provide New Moms with Better Care?

 “Women of color just don’t get screened for mental illness as often.
 Either because they don’t have access to it, or because they’re ignored and neglected by their providers.”

-Be Aware of Language
+Be aware of language

 Raising awareness and normalizing the experiences of pregnant and postpartum women is only part of the challenge.
 There are tangible medical systems in place that put women of color at a disadvantage when it comes to receiving postpartum mental health care—but Dr. Johnson and Nafeh both think those systems are changeable.